 Rig are born at a total length (TL) of 25-30 cm.
-On the South Island male and female rig attain maturity at 5-6 yrs (about 85 cm) and 7-8 yrs (about 100 cm), respectively (Francis & O'Maolagain 2000).
-Rig in the Hauraki Gulf mature earlier - 4 yrs for males and 5 yrs for females - and at smaller sizes (Francis & Francis 1992 a & b).
-Longevity is not known because few large fish have been aged, however, a male rig that was mature at tagging was recaptured after nearly 14 years of liberty, suggesting a longevity of 20 years or longer.
-Females reach a maximum length of 151 cm and males 126 cm TL.
+On the South Island male and female rig attain maturity at 5-6 yr (about 85 cm) and 7-8 yr (about 100 cm), respectively (Francis & Ó Maolagáin 2000).
+Rig in the Hauraki Gulf mature earlier - 4 yr for males and 5 yr for females - and at smaller sizes (Francis & Francis 1992 a & b).
+Longevity is not known because few large fish have been aged.
+However, a male rig that was mature at tagging was recaptured after nearly 14 years of liberty, suggesting a longevity of 20 years or longer.
+Females reach an average maximum length of 151 cm and males 126 cm TL.

-Rig give birth to young during spring and summer following a 10-11 month gestation period.
+Rig give birth to young during spring and summer, following a 10-11 month gestation period.
 Most females begin a new pregnancy immediately after parturition, and therefore breed annually.
 The number of young produced increases exponentially with the length of the mother, and ranges from 2 to 37 (mean about 11).
-Young are generally born in shallow coastal waters, especially in harbours and estuaries, throughout North and South Islands.
-They grow rapidly during their first summer, and then disappear as water temperatures drop in autumn-winter.
-They presumably move into deeper water.
+Young are generally born in shallow coastal waters, especially in harbours and estuaries, throughout the North and South Islands.
+They grow rapidly during their first summer, and then disappear as water temperatures drop in autumn-winter when they presumably move into deeper water.

-Rig make extensive coastal migrations, with one tagged female moving a least 1160 km.
+Rig make extensive coastal migrations, with one tagged female moving at least 1160 km.
 Over half of the tagged rig that were recaptured had moved over 50 km, and over half of the females had moved more than 200 km.
 Females travel further than males, and mature females travel further than immature females.
-Biological parameters relevant to stock assessment are shown in Table 7.
+Biological parameters relevant to stock assessment are shown in Table 6.